avielsh/alfred-catemoji-workflow/README.md

 `emr` - Access recently used emojis.

+Optionally assign a hotkey trigger to the workflow.

 ### Modifiers
-`Ctrl` - Continuously add emojis (reopen alfred after every execution).
+`Ctrl` - Continuously add emojis (reopen alfred after each execution).

 ### Adding tags

 <img width="568" alt="Screenshot_2020-03-10 00 55 24_QKWDXt" src="https://user-images.githubusercontent.com/47395660/76264783-65f81000-626b-11ea-97ec-66374939742a.png">

-You may add your own tags in the following way:
+To add a tag

 1. Find an emoji.
 2. Load it to the argument list using `Tab`.
-3. Type `|` and then your tags (space delimited).
+3. Type `|` and start typing tags (space delimited).
 Eg `|horses quadrupal`
-4. When you press Enter, the tags will be added.
-Existing tags for that emoji will be skipped.
+4. After pressing `Enter`, the tags will be added.
+Duplicate tags will be skipped.

-### Insert multiple emojis
+### Inserting multiple emojis

 <img width="574" alt="Screenshot_2020-03-10 17 03 48_LPQYDn" src="https://user-images.githubusercontent.com/47395660/76326390-3b509a80-62f1-11ea-92a6-a82fdcd1f49a.png">

-&nbsp;

 1. Press `tab` to append an emoji to the argument list.
 2. Press `space` and start typing another search term.
-3. Repeat until you're satisfied.
+3. Repeat until satisfaction.
-3. When finished, Press enter to paste to the active window.
+3. Press `Enter` to paste to the front window.

-To create a new group from the selected emojis, append `|` and the tag names you want to add.
+To create a new group from the selected emojis, append `|` and than some type some tags.

-**Tip:** To quickly access your groups type `G` ( capital ) as the search term.
+💡 To quickly access groups, type `G` ( capital ) as the search term.

+### Troubleshooting
+- Some emojis are displayed as question marks - This workflow uses the emoji-v12.0 font.
+To fix missing emojis, try upgrading OSX, or just [update the emoji font](https://github.com/joypixels/emojione/tree/master/extras/fonts).